dotnet-presentations/dotnet-maui-workshop/Part 2 - MVVM/README.md

 ![](../Art/FinalUI.PNG)

-1. In `MainPage.xaml`, add a `x:DataType` at the top of the `ContentPage` tag, which will enable us to get binding intellisense:
+1. In `MainPage.xaml`, add a `xmlns:viewmodel` namespace and a `x:DataType` at the top of the `ContentPage` tag, which will enable us to get binding intellisense:

     ```xml
     <ContentPage